michael-brade/LaTeX.js/README.md

-  -p, --pretty           beautify the html (this may add/remove spaces unintentionally) -c, --class <class>    set a default documentclass for documents without a preamble (default: article) -m, --macros <file>    load a JavaScript file with additional custom macros -s, --style <url>      specify an additional style sheet to use (can be repeated) -n, --no-hyphenation   don't insert soft hyphens (disables automatic hyphenation in the browser) -l, --language <lang>  set hyphenation language (default: en) -h, --help             output usage information
+  -p, --pretty           beautify the html (this may add/remove spaces unintentionally) -c, --class <class>    set a default documentclass for documents without a preamble (default: article) -m, --macros <file>    load a JavaScript file with additional custom macros -s, --stylesheet <url> specify an additional style sheet to use (can be repeated) -n, --no-hyphenation   don't insert soft hyphens (disables automatic hyphenation in the browser) -l, --language <lang>  set hyphenation language (default: en) -h, --help             output usage information